Red Cliff (film): Part II

-Sun Shangxiang has infiltrated Cao Cao's camp and is secretly noting its details and sending them via a pigeon to Zhuge Liang.
-Meanwhile, Cao Cao's army is seized with a plague of typhoid fever that kills a number of his troops.
-Cao Cao orders the corpses to be sent on floating rafts to the allies' camp, in the hope of spreading the plague to his enemies.
+Sun Shangxiang, who has infiltrated Cao Cao's camp, secretly notes down its details and sends them via a pigeon to Zhuge Liang.
+Meanwhile, Cao Cao stages cuju games to boost his troops' morale.
+Sun Shangxiang befriends Sun Shucai, a soldier highly skilled at cuju.
+Soon after, Cao Cao's army is affected by a plague of typhoid fever that kills some soldiers.
+Cao Cao orders the corpses to be sent on floating rafts to the allies' camp in the hope of spreading the plague to his enemies.
 The allied army's morale is affected when some unsuspecting soldiers let the plague in.
 Eventually, a disheartened Liu Bei leaves with his forces while Zhuge Liang stays behind to assist Sun Quan.
 Cao Cao is overjoyed when he hears that the alliance has collapsed.
 At the same time, Cai Mao and Zhang Yun propose a new tactic of interlocking the battleships with iron beams to minimise rocking when sailing on the river and reduce the chances of the troops falling seasick.

 Zhou Yu and Zhuge Liang make plans to eliminate Cai Mao and Zhang Yun and produce 100,000 arrows respectively.
-They agreed that whoever fails to complete his mission shall be executed under military law.
+They agree that whoever fails to complete his mission will be executed under military law.
 Zhuge Liang's strategy of letting the enemy shoot 20 boats covered in straw brings in over 100,000 arrows from the enemy and makes Cao Cao doubt the loyalty of Cai Mao and Zhang Yun.
-On the other hand, Cao Cao sends Jiang Gan to persuade Zhou Yu to surrender, but Zhou tricks Jiang Gan into believing that Cai Mao and Zhang Yun are planning to assassinate Cao Cao.
-Both Zhuge Liang and Zhou Yu's respective plans complement each other when Cao Cao is convinced, despite having earlier doubts about Jiang Gan's report, that Cai Mao and Zhang Yun were indeed planning to assassinate him by deliberately "donating" arrows to the enemy.
-Cai Mao and Zhang Yun are executed only for Cao Cao to realize his folly afterwards.
+On the other hand, Cao Cao sends Jiang Gan to persuade Zhou Yu to surrender, but Zhou Yu tricks Jiang Gan into believing that Cai Mao and Zhang Yun are planning to assassinate Cao Cao.
+Both Zhuge Liang and Zhou Yu's respective plans complement each other when Cao Cao is convinced, despite having earlier doubts about Jiang Gan's report, that Cai Mao and Zhang Yun are planning to assassinate him by deliberately "donating" arrows to the enemy.
+Despite Cao Cao realising his folly, it comes too late and the admirals are executed.